kaimallea/csgo/README.md

 ### Required Game Login Token

 The `STEAM_ACCOUNT` is a "Game Login Token" required by Valve to run public servers.
 Confusingly, this token is also referred to as a steam account (it's set via `sv_setsteamaccount`).
 To get one, visit https://steamcommunity.com/dev/managegameservers.
 You'll need one for each server.

+### Optional Steam Web API Key

+To access maps and collections from the Workshop, you need to provide a Steam Web API key.
+You can provide this via the evironment variable `AUTHKEY` and it will be passed to the command-line as `-authkey <key>`.

+If you don't have a key you can generate one at http://steamcommunity.com/dev/apikey.

 ### SourceMod admins